-- Has the author documented the significance of the project?
-Has the applicant placed the research within the existing scholarship or other works of this nature? - Does the narrative clearly articulate the project's relevance to the local Charlotte Metropolitan area? - If the applicant references local partnerships, are letters of support from community partners included in the application packet? - Does the applicant show sufficient familiarity with recent developments in the field and/or provide a context for the research? - Are the project goals and design clearly and adequately stated? - Are the proposed activities related to a specific question, problem, or hypothesis? - Does the applicant clearly explain the (appropriate) methodology? - Does the applicant demonstrate ability to carry out the project? - Is the budget cost-effective and feasible within the proposed time frame?
+- Does the project specifically address one or more of the principle foci of the award? - Has the author documented the significance of the project?
+Has the applicant placed the research within the existing scholarship or other works of this nature? - Does the narrative clearly articulate the project's relevance to the local Charlotte metropolitan area? - If the applicant references local partnerships, are letters of support from community partners included in the application packet? - Does the applicant show sufficient familiarity with recent developments in the field and/or provide a context for the research? - Are the project goals and design clearly and adequately stated? - Are the proposed activities related to a specific question, problem, or hypothesis? - Does the applicant clearly explain the (appropriate) methodology? - Does the applicant demonstrate ability to implement and complete the project? - Is the budget cost-effective and feasible within the proposed time frame?